sharadmv/beginner-hackjam/README.md

 Extending the functionality
 * Order tweets by most recent ones first
 * Display how long ago the tweet was made
+* Make the Cheep post success page redirect to your home.
 * Display only the first 10 tweets, with an option to laod more
 * Make a user login and registration system
 * Add followers